 Determine Your Priorities

 Because there are so many things to worry about, it’s important for college students to take a moment to sit down and determine what is most important to them.
 If it’s physical fitness, they might need to sacrifice time with friends to regularly go to the gym.
 If, on the other hand, it’s friends, they’ll need to make room in their schedule to spend time with them.
-If you’re just starting college, take some time to determine which areas of your life are the most important and always be sure to focus on those first.
+Of course, studying should be your main priority when comes to college, and this post over on Good Study Skill has some tips to help you do this outside of the classroom so you are sure to ace your studies and feel like you are getting the most of your experience in higher education.
+If you’re just starting college, take some time to determine which areas of your life are the most important, and always be sure to focus on those first.

 Focus on Your Wellness First